esoterik0/ListMaster/README.md

 - you can add '{tables}' or '{table} element' etc.
 - Edit item - also double click and F2
 - delete an item; edit it to nothing ""
-- Finish Editing
+- Finish Editing; closes the panel
-- drag to move items
+- Drag to move items
+- Pressing enter while the panel has focus will add a new entry

 ### Menus